The Katalon Blog

 5. Ranorex

-Ranorex Studio is a comprehensive tool designed to automate GUI testing for web, mobile, and desktop applications.
-With its combination of low-code automation capabilities and a full-featured Integrated Development Environment (IDE), Ranorex Studio caters to both beginners and experienced testers.
+Ranorex Studio is a comprehensive automation tool for web, mobile, and desktop applications.
+Its low-code environment and full IDE make it ideal for both beginners and advanced testers.

-• Easy-to-use low-code/no-code automation tools combined with a full IDE for extensive customization.
+• Low-code/no-code automation plus a full IDE for deep customization

-• Run parallel tests for cross-browser testing on Chrome, Firefox, Safari, Edge, and more.
+• Parallel cross-browser testing (Chrome, Firefox, Safari, Edge, etc.)

-• Test on real iOS or Android devices, simulators/emulators, or device farms without jailbreaking.
+• Test on real iOS/Android devices, emulators, simulators, or device farms

-• Seamlessly integrates with Jenkins, Jira, TestRail, and other leading DevOps tools to automate bug tracking and accelerate release cycles.
+• Integrates with Jenkins, Jira, TestRail, and major DevOps tools

 Documentation: Ranorex User Guide